 Whilst much has been achieved to date, challenges continue to change and grow, in both size and complexity.
-Challenges resulting from the economic downturn and on-going austerity has been further subsumed within a partnership Covid-19 response and now recovery and current cost of living crisis, which will fundamentally affect our local communities with associated impact on partnerships and Council services.
-This response, against a backdrop of financial constraint, means that it is vital that resources are targeted in an effective, economic and efficient way and that the Council, in conjunction with Partners, can continue its work to address poverty and inequalities within our communities.
-The Council recognises that working with our people and communities is central to the achievement of our outcomes, and these reflect the requirements of the Community Empowerment (Scotland) Act 2015.
+Challenges resulting from the ongoing global and UK-wide financial challenges and the continuing cost of living crisis fundamentally affect our local communities with associated impact on partnerships and Council services.
+It therefore remains vital that resources are targeted in an effective, economic and efficient way and that the Council, in conjunction with Partners, can continue its work to address poverty and inequalities within our communities.